learn-academy-2022-foxtrot/week-4-assessment-OlenaZh/interview-questions.md

 Implicit return  - > You may not use keyword return in Ruby, because Ruby has an implicit return.
 It means that it returns the last line of every method automatically unless otherwise state.

 Researched answer:
-When a Function is returned values without using the return keyward, it is called Implicit return.
-Implicit return in Ruby means that the method will return the result of the final line beforre the end keyword.
+When a Function is returned values without using the return keyword, it is called Implicit return.
+Implicit return in Ruby means that the method will return the result of the final line before the end keyword.

 4. What is a block in Ruby?